robertpeteuil/get-creds-from-state/README.md

     - use `-f` parameter to specify alternate file name
   - looks for credentials that match the logged in user's name
     - `-u` specifies user/customer/partner name
-- Decoding with PGP keys - uses either 'keybase' or 'gpg'
+- Decoding with PGP keys - uses either `keybase` or `gpg`
   - Defaults to `keybase` if installed
   - `-g` forces use of `gpg`
   - `-k` forces use of `keybase`
 - Other Options:
   - `-d` also display encypted data
   - `-n` don't decrypt data (includes `-d`)

+## TODO

+- Test output for values decrypted with `keybase` and remove entranious text if necessary
+- `gpg` sends the following text to stderr for each decryption, which is filtered out
+  - gpg: encrypted with 4096-bit RSA key, ID 54D0A5FD449203BD, created 2014-01-27
+  - "Robert Peteuil <robert@peteuil.com>"